atomikkus/histoplus/README.md

 - 📁 **Multiple formats**: Supports various whole slide image formats
 - 🔬 **Adaptable to multiple magnification**: Supports 20x and 40x magnification

+If you wish to convert the output prediction to a GeoJSON format (to visualize the predictions in QuPath for instance), you can refer to [#23](https://github.com/owkin/histoplus/issues/23).

 ## Technology Stack & Model Details

 **Core Dependencies:**